top of page

 A Diving Paradise

-Among those in the diving community, there is no greater paradise than the island of Roatan,known for spectacular reef systems, wrecks, whales, sharks.
-We have it all!
+Among those in the diving community, there is no greater paradise than the island of Roatan, known for spectacular reef system.

 Some of the popular diving sites near Fort Morgan Cay are: